strazzere/dehoser/README.md

 it into a java project and access the function directly.
 The rest of the code simply wraps this function and properly reads the bytes needed for unpacked and decrypting.

+Since I ended up being somewhat interesting in what was actualling going on in the (de)obfuscation layer, I tore it apart and recoded it into the unpacker.
+This removes the external jar (created via dex2jar) as a dependancy, though I left the function and the jar included into the project.
+I attempted to leave the code as close to what it was compiled down to, including the silly function names.
+This might prove useful for anyone who wants to reverse a newer version, or just follow along.
+I've also included the "dead" code, which might be used to mangle some tools, or it could just be left of, or maybe it's just an attempt to confused reversers.
+Either way, all the code is in there and commmented.

 ## Anything else? ##
 A commented IDA Pro IDB file is in the examples directory.
 Dumped into this directory upon request :)